Why are 3D measurement systems for automated quality control so important for today's manufacturers? More and more...

 Purchase of new materials

-Modification of the production program to take into account new cycles
+Modification of the production program to take account of new cycles

 New test phases

-Fees associated with failure to adhere to service level agreements
+Costs associated with non-compliance with service level agreements

-Of course, automated quality control systems can greatly reduce four of the main costs of quality: prevention, evaluation, internal and external failure.
+Of course, automated quality control systems can greatly reduce four of the main costs of quality: prevention, assessment, internal and external failure.

-Automating quality inspections also increases company growth, and not just through productivity gains and lower quality costs.
+Automated quality inspections also help companies to grow, and not just through productivity gains and reduced quality costs.

-Improved product quality allows companies to create more complex parts and products, which can open up new business opportunities.
-Finally, better quality is a reliable indicator for customers and end users, who are encouraged to buy again.
+Improved product quality enables companies to create more complex parts and products, which can open up new business opportunities.
+Finally, better quality represents a reliable indicator for customers and end-users, who are encouraged to buy again.

-How do you choose the ideal automated quality control system?
+How to choose the ideal automated quality control system?

-In order to choose the right automated quality control solution for your company, it is important to start by evaluating your current inspection process and identifying the main and most recurring problems.
+To choose the right automated quality control solution for your company, you need to start by assessing your current inspection process and identifying the main and most recurring problems.